mitkan191003/giftgen-infra/docs/architecture.md

 - Cloudflare frontend DNS record management
 - ACM certificate request and Cloudflare DNS validation wiring for the API hostname
 - ArgoCD install and namespace bootstrap
+- backend runtime IRSA for Secrets Manager and S3 access
+- ArgoCD `AppProject` and `Application` generation for the backend Helm chart when repo inputs are set

 Current default cost and compatibility posture: